Jjimenez55993292/Jacinto_J_Portfolio/README.md

 # [Project 3: Decision Trees](https://wuhin8b1kkvpihrezztacq-on.drv.tw/www.project3.com/Project_Three.html)
+## Scenario:
-### Scenario:
+### Credit Card Modeling:
-You are a risk analyst working for a credit card company.
-You have access to a set of historical data that can be used to study the relationships between customer characteristics and whether or not they are likely to default on their credit.
-The company needs to calculate the risk that its customers will default on their credit.
+Credit Card company wants to study the relationships between customer characteristics and whether or not they are likely to default on their credit.
+Decision trees are used to develop a model that calculates the customers' risk of defaulting on their credit.

 ![image](https://user-images.githubusercontent.com/79177516/137412692-3a8c369e-022d-498a-8b24-a612f6f6b46f.png)